omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/byzantine-conditions.md

 ---
-id: version-0.0.1-byzantine-conditions
+id: version-1.0.0-byzantine-conditions
 title: Byzantine Conditions
 sidebar_label: Byzantine Conditions
 original_id: byzantine-conditions
 ---

-These are Byzantine Conditions that are signals for users to exit the Childchain.
+These are Byzantine Conditions that are signals for users to exit the child chain.

 #### `unchallenged_exit`
 Indicates that an invalid exit is dangerously close to finalization and hasn't been challenged.
 User should exit.